California’s Wildfire Epidemic: An Undeniable Case for Bold Climate & Energy Solutions

 Let’s Heed Science and Put Nuclear on the Agenda

-Zero-carbon energy production is the first major step of many to reverse climate change and build a healthier future for our children.
+Zero-carbon energy production is the first major step of many to reverse climate change and build a safe, healthy, abundant future.
 When we look at what the data tell us about decarbonizing quickly and cheaply, we can see that a clean electricity grid is within reach — but deployment of only renewables isn’t enough to get us there on the timeline the climate crisis demands.
 To meet this challenge, scientists at NREL are studying how nuclear baseload power can complement renewables even more effectively and serve as a key linchpin solution for our sustainable future.